 The pull-backed equations are cumbersome as we will see.
-On the other hand, their singular points and local exponent differences are quite easy to see, see Appendix \ref{fuchsian}.
+On the other hand, their singular points and exponent differences are easy to see, as explained in Appendix \ref{fuchsian}.
 The local exponents tell us possible coefficients in the principal divisors of the radical solutions.
 Possible principal divisors are restricted by Lemma \ref{principald} and Lemma \ref{cctwosols}.
-For simplest hypergeometric equations, we may end up with just 2 possible principal divisors for radical solutions; then we can find those solutions without computing the pull-back equation explicitly.
+For simplest hypergeometric equations, we may end up with just 2 possible principal divisors for radical solutions.
+Then we can find and check those solutions without computing the pull-back equation explicitly.
 Additional contiguous evaluations can be obtained by differentiating known solutions and contiguous relations, while respecting Lemma \ref{contigquo} and avoiding explicit computation with pull-back equation again.

-Otherwise we may have several candidates for radical solutions, which we must check by substituting into the pull-back equation.
+Generally, we may have several candidates for radical solutions, which we must check by substituting into the pull-back equation.
 If we have one undetermined simple zero for a radical solution, its location can be restricted by the arithmetical argument that the principal divisor should be invariant under the Galois action of $\overline{\QQ}$.

-We start with computation of evaluations (\ref{icosellipta})--(\ref{icoselliptd3}).
+We start with computation of evaluations (\ref{icosellipta})--(\ref{icoselliptc3}).
 We use Riemann notation (\ref{riemanp}) and consider the icosahedral hypergeometric equation with the solution space

-Its pull-back $z\mapsto\varphi_3(x,\xi)$, $y(z)\mapsto Y(\varphi_3(x,\xi))$ onto $E_3$ has the following regular singular points and local exponents:
+Its pull-back $z\mapsto\varphi_3(x,\xi)$, $y(z)\mapsto Y(\varphi_3(x,\xi))$ onto $C_3$ has the following regular singular points and local exponents:

 Condition {\em (i)} of Lemma \ref{principald} leaves only two candidates for the divisors of radical solutions: